Petras Griškevičius: Leader of Soviet Lithuania

 After the death of Antanas Sniečkus in 1974, Griškevičius succeeded him as the First Secretary of the Lithuanian Communist Party.
 He was also a delegate of the Supreme Soviet of the Lithuanian SSR (since 1965), delegate of the Supreme Soviet of the Soviet Union (since 1974), and member of the Central Committee of the Communist Party of the Soviet Union (since 1976).
 Griškevičius was described as a Brezhnevite, conservative and "mediocre apparatchik", who opposed perestroika and especially glasnost.
-He supported suppression of Lithuanian history and cultural heritage, replacing them with Soviet propaganda.
+He wholeheartedly promoted the spread of Soviet patriotism as a means to combat nationalist dissidence.

 Personal life and death

 He died in Vilnius on November 14, 1987, and was buried at the Antakalnis Cemetery.